A Master of Professional Studies Degree at the Intersection of Science and Management

 The U of M Online website offers helpful tips and resources for students for successful online learning.

-You can learn more about the Applied Sciences Leadership program in a way that works for you.
+You can learn more about the Master of Professional Studies in Applied Science program in a way that works for you.
 Enrollment Advisor Steve Wicks is here to help.

 Or you can give Steve a call at 612-301-6127.